Iran rules out direct US talks - Journal du Cameroun

 President Hassan Rouhani on Tuesday ruled out holding any bilateral talks with the United States and threatened to further cut Iran’s commitments to a nuclear deal within days.

+“There is still lots to work out.
+It’s still very fragile,” Le Drian told journalists in Paris.

+France has been leading efforts for dialogue, with President Emmanuel Macron expressing hope during G7 talks in late August of organising a meeting between Rouhani and US President Donald Trump.

-In an address to parliament, Rouhani said any dialogue with the US would have to fall within the framework of the group of major powers that agreed a landmark nuclear deal with Tehran in 2015.
+However, in a speech to Iran’s parliament on Tuesday, Rouhani said any dialogue with the US would have to fall within the framework of the six major powers that agreed the nuclear deal.

-Rouhani also said Iran was ready to further reduce its commitments to the accord “in the coming days” if current negotiations with European nations yield no results by Thursday.
+“Maybe there has been a misunderstanding.
+We’ve said it several times and we repeat it — there has been no decision to hold bilateral talks with the US,” said the Iranian president.

+“In principle, we don’t want bilateral talks with the United States,” he told lawmakers.

+“If the United States lifts all sanctions… it would be possible to talk (to them) during 5+1 meetings as in the past,” Rouhani said, referring to the powers involved in negotiating the 2015 deal.

-Tehran and Washington have been at loggerheads since May last year when US President Donald Trump unilaterally withdrew from the nuclear deal and began reimposing crippling sanctions.
+Tehran and Washington have been at loggerheads since May 2018 when Trump unilaterally withdrew the US from the nuclear deal and began reimposing crippling sanctions.

 The arch-foes were on the cusp of confrontation in June when Iran downed a US drone and Trump ordered retaliatory strikes before cancelling them at the last minute.

-In principle, we don’t want bilateral talks with the United States,” he was quoted as saying on the official government website.

-“If the United States lifts all sanctions, it would be possible to talk (to them) during 5+1 meetings as in the past,” he said, referring to the powers involved in negotiating the 2015 deal.

-Iran has hit back with countermeasures in response to the US withdrawal from the deal, which gave it the promise of relief from sanctions in return for curbs on its nuclear programme.
+Iran has riposted by scaling back its nuclear commitments in response to the US withdrawal from the deal, which gave it the promise of relief from sanctions in return for curbs on its atomic programme.

 It has already increased its uranium enrichment and stockpiles, and Rouhani said Tuesday a “third step will be enacted in the coming days” unless the remaining parties to the deal honour their own commitments.